tisoap/page-checker/README.md

 # Page Checker

-A WebExtension that checks web pages for errors and standards compliance.
+A cross-browser WebExtension that checks web pages for errors and standards compliance.

+## About

+I first started this repository when I was working as a frontend developer for IBM.
+All pages from the company had to be error free, so developers used a multitude of tools for automated checking and a lot of manual checking to ensure that.
+I wanted to create a single extension that included the functionality of all automated tools we used, plus automating several other manual checks.

+Unfortunately I never had the time to finish this extension, and now I never intend to.
+I'm preserving here my unfinished work to serve as research material, if I ever need to create a cross browser extension again.

 ## Build